-- Developing recovery plans for restarting clinical trials—from trial design to logistics
+Innovating clinical trials from trial design to logistics

 The life science product development and launch cycle has long made the industry a perfect fit for on-demand talent—with short-term phases of drug development and steps that are easily projectized.
-Today, life science companies are also tapping independent data science and change management experts to help accelerate suddenly critical digital transformations to enable cloud-based data and workflow solutions.
-In short, with the help of on-demand talent, life science companies are pivoting to succeed in a new reality, innovating to keep pace with change, and laying the groundwork for long-term growth.
+Today, life science companies are also tapping independent data science and change management experts to help accelerate critical digital transformations to enable cloud-based data and workflow solutions.
+In short, with the help of on-demand talent, life science companies are succeeding in a new post-pandemic reality, innovating to keep pace with change, and laying the groundwork for long-term growth.

 How On-Demand Talent Can Help Life Science Leaders with Critical Priorities